-- On power up The phone locks automatically the next time your phone is powered ON and stays locked until you enter the lock code. - Now The phone locks immediately and stays locked until you enter the locked code. - 3.
-Use the navigation keys to highlight the Lock Phone option of your choice. - 4.
+- 2. Press for Lock Phone.
+The following options appear in the display: - Disable The phone remains unlocked. - Enable on Power Up The phone locks automatically the next time your phone is powered ON and stays locked until you enter the lock code. - Enable Always The phone locks immediately and stays locked until you enter the lock code. - Use the navigation keys to highlight the Lock Phone option of your choice. - 4.
 Press the key to perform the function for the highlighted option.